01 Jul Use IRS Form 8082 to Report An Incorrectly Issued K1

-This post address how to use IRS Form 8082 to report an incorrectly issued K1.
+This post addresses how to use IRS Form 8082 to report an incorrectly issued K1.
 The lesson learned is that you always start by requesting in writing that a corrected K1 be issued.

 As opposed to getting my undies in a bundle and throwing down the gloves I simply filed IRS Form 8082, Notice of Inconsistent Treatment or Administrative Adjustment Request (AAR), with the taxpayer’s IRS Form 1040 reporting items inconsistent with the K-1 as per IRC § 6222 and will now let the chips fall where they may as time is limited and there is no sense arguing with stupid people.